Recording acoustic guitar requires a totally different method than recording the electric guitar.

 10. Subtle position changes nail that perfect sound

-The way recording works is that even the slightest microphone change can affect the sound.
 By just subtly changing the position or direction of the microphone you can find that perfect acoustic guitar sound you are looking for.